How Much of Your Life Do You Live in the Present Moment?

 By David Tillman – June 2020

-This is an adapted print version of a presentation I gave on “Be Present” during a MN MALES “Signs of Jonah” virtual men’s retreat in late June 2020.
-On the retreat we used the Biblical book of Jonah.
+This is an adapted print version of a presentation I gave on “Be Present” during the MN MALES “Signs of Jonah” virtual men’s retreat in late June 2020.
+During the retreat, we used the Biblical book of Jonah.
 I would encourage you to read the story of Jonah and the whale (4 chapters).
 Referring to Jonah’s story, we looked at four areas in our lives: “Showing Up,” “Be Present,” “Being Honest,” and “Non-Attachment.”

 As Eckhart Tolle said, “The eternal present is the space within which your whole life unfolds, the one factor that remains constant.
 Life is now.
 There was never a time when your life was not now, nor will there ever be.”

 There are two things I would like for you to take away from reading about my presentation on being present.
 First, being present requires you to step outside your comfort zone and take risks.

 Second, notice how you read (listen).
 As you read this, notice things that get in your way of being present.
 Are you multi-taking while you are reading?
 Is your mind being triggered to some related memory or something you need to do in the future?
 When you become aware that your mind has drifted off, notice how long it takes you to bring your attention back to being present with what you are reading.
 In the back of your mind, are you judging what I have wrote?
 Are you wanting to tell me something that will fix me, correct what I wrote, or put me in my place?
 Become aware of what emotions are underneath my words.
 Be aware of what I do not say.